 Pursuant to K.S.A. § 75-5214, the secretary of corrections can appoint parole officers in a number sufficient to administer the provisions of this act.
 Parole officers appointed by the secretary of corrections will have and exercise police powers to the same extent as other law enforcement officers and such powers may be exercised by them anywhere within the state.
 The secretary may utilize the volunteer services of, any qualified individual, partnership, corporation or organization; any agency of the state; the U.S.; or any political subdivision of the state.
 Volunteer or contract parole officers will have the same powers and duties as parole officers employed by the secretary, except that they shall not be deemed to be law enforcement officers or have law enforcement powers.

 K.S.A. § 75-5216 states that parole officers should investigate all persons referred to them for investigation by the secretary of corrections.
-Parole officers should furnish to each person released under their supervision a written statement of the conditions of parole and shall give instructions regarding these conditions.
-Parole officers should keep informed of the conduct and condition of a parolee and use all suitable methods to aid, encourage, and bring about improvement in the conduct and condition of such parolee.
-Parole officers should keep detailed records of their work and should make such reports in writing and perform such other duties as may be incidental to those above enumerated or as the secretary requires.
-Parole officers should coordinate their work with that of social welfare agencies.
+Parole officers shall furnish to each person released under their supervision a written statement of the conditions of parole or postrelease supervision and shall give instructions regarding these conditions.
+Parole officers shall keep informed of the conduct and condition of a parolee or inmate on postrelease supervision and use all suitable methods to aid, encourage and bring about improvement in the conduct and condition of such parolee or inmate or [on] postrelease supervision.
+Parole officers shall keep detailed records of their work and shall make such reports in writing and perform such other duties as may be incidental to those above enumerated or as the secretary may require.
+Parole officers shall coordinate their work with that of social welfare agencies.

 Pursuant to Kan.
 Const.
 Art.
 1, § 7 the pardoning power will vest in the governor, under regulations and restrictions prescribed by law.
 K.S.A. § 22-3701 provides that the governor can pardon any person convicted of a crime in any court of Kansas upon certain terms and conditions as prescribed in the order granting the pardon.
 The Board can adopt rules and regulations governing the procedure for initiating, processing, and reviewing applications for pardon, or commutation of sentence filed by and on behalf of persons convicted of crime.
 However, no pardon should be granted until more than 30 days after written notice of the application has been given to persons such as[ii]: